Welcome to KadazanHomeland

 - Kadazan: Centuries Old Name

 - Many people, including many in Kadazan communities, are confused whether the name is of recent origin or was in use a long time ago.
 In fact, the name is centuries old.

 - Kadazan early history painted a picture of a people looking for land where they could settle and progress, looking upwards to the skies with pride and great hope for the future.

 - The Kadazan Search for Identity

 - Kadazan Search for Identity is similar to the search by other races in the world.
 Being proud of being a Kadazan is a strength that can help Kadazans contribute to nation building.

-- Kadazan Language is the language spoken by the Tangaa (Tangara) sub-race.
-This language is spoken in the region that stretches from Nosoob-Kepayan area through Penampang-Putatan to Papar.
+- Kadazan Language is the language spoken by people living in the region that stretches from Nosoob-Kepayan area through Penampang-Putatan to Papar-Membakut.

 - Kadazan Dictionary